MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/storage-configuration.md

 ## Known issues

-**Configure Disk option or Storage configuration blade on SQL Virtual Machine Resource is Grayed Out**
+### Configure Disk option or Storage configuration blade on SQL Virtual Machine Resource is Grayed Out

-Storage Configuration blade can be grayed out if your IaaS Extension is in a failed,[Repair IaaS extension](https://learn.microsoft.com/azure/azure-sql/virtual-machines/windows/sql-agent-extension-manually-register-single-vm?tabs=azure-portal&view=azuresql#repair-extension)
+Storage Configuration blade can be grayed out if your SQL IaaS Agent extension is in a failed state.
+[Repair the SQL IaaS Agent extension](https://learn.microsoft.com/azure/azure-sql/virtual-machines/windows/sql-agent-extension-manually-register-single-vm?tabs=azure-portal&view=azuresql#repair-extension).

-Configure option on Storage configuration blade can be grayed out if you've customized your Storage Pool.
+The Configure option on the Storage configuration blade can be grayed out if you've customized your storage pool.

-**I have a disk with 1TB of unallocated space that I cannot remove from storage pool** There is no option to remove the unallocated space from a disk that belongs to a storage pool.
+### I have a disk with 1TB of unallocated space that I cannot remove from storage pool

+There is no option to remove the unallocated space from a disk that belongs to a storage pool.

 ## Next steps